fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> As a software engineer do quick deadlines challenge you to bring your A game forward, or does it puts you under pressure?

+> As a software engineer how important is it to be self critical?

+> What is the most important thing a beginner should know to become a good programmer?

+> What programming fads have you seen rise and then die out?

+> When is building a progressive web app (PWA) a good idea?

+> Why do programming languages have frameworks rather than just putting all these features directly in the language?

+> Why is AngularJS and ReactJS free?

+> Have you ever used your programming knowledge to prank someone?

+> What is CSS and what's its purpose?

+> Is it possible to use sessions without cookies?

+> What are the differences between SQL and JSON?

+> What do frameworks like Express do?

 > What is the average ratio of front end to back end devs in the industry?

 > Do you see yourself in the top 3 at your company, in terms of skills?